Research has proven that HIIT fat burning workouts provide one of the fastest ways to get into shape and lose weight.

 To increase the challenge, when you jump, land in a Squat position on a platform that is at least six inches above floor level.
 Pause briefly, then stand upright and step backward off the platform and onto the floor.

-Closing Thoughts on HIIT Fat Burning Workouts
+Final Thoughts on HIIT Fat Burning Workouts

 If you don’t have a lot of time to exercise, HIIT fat burning workouts will enable you to improve your fitness and transform your shape, fast.
 Along with being quick to complete, the thing I like the most about HIIT workouts is the variety of exercise options.
-By alternating the moves, you will get a more comprehensive workout and you will be less likely to become bored.
+By alternating the moves, you will get a more comprehensive workout, and you will be less likely to become bored.

 The above exercises are just five of many you can include.
 Try them if you are new to this form of exercise, or if you’re looking for some new moves to add to your current HIIT fat burning regimen.